tail-unica/food-nexus/README.md

         *   `python entity_linking_file/link_off_hum.py`
         *   `python entity_linking_file/link_off_foodkg.py`
         *   `python entity_linking_file/link_hum_hum.py`

-    *   **Threshold Filtering:** If a stricter association threshold is desired for recipe linking, use the `filter_association_by_threshold.ipynb` notebook (likely in `entity_linking_file/`).
+    *   **Threshold Filtering:** Use the `filter_association_by_threshold.ipynb` notebook in `entity_linking_file/`.
 This allows you to refine the linking results (e.g., by setting a similarity threshold of 0.975).
-You will need to adjust some file name in the next script if you dont do this step
+The default value for the threshold is 0.975 for make the resource slimmer and more robust but all value over 0.85 give significative relation.

 7.  **RDF Graph Generation:**
     *   Convert the processed and linked data into RDF triples.
 Execute the following scripts, founded in the `create_rdf_file/` directory: